WindyBanana/TUIfy-backend-setup/README.md

 **🐧 Platform Compatibility:**
 - ✅ **Linux** - Fully supported (tested on Ubuntu/Debian)
+  - Auto-detects package manager (apt, yum, pacman)
+  - Interactive TUI dashboard with whiptail/dialog
+- ✅ **macOS** - Fully supported
+  - Auto-installs Homebrew if not present
+  - Cross-platform tool installation via brew
+  - Interactive TUI dashboard with dialog
 - ⚠️ **WSL (Windows Subsystem for Linux)** - Should work, but not fully tested
   - Browser OAuth flows may need manual intervention
   - Use WSL 2 for best compatibility
-- ⚠️ **macOS** - Partially supported
-  - Axiom CLI requires Homebrew (`brew install axiomhq/tap/axiom`)
-  - Other CLIs should work
-  - Some Linux-specific commands may need adjustments
 - ❌ **Windows (native)** - Not supported
   - Use WSL instead